Evegen55/main_carauto_board/README.md

 Note: now application supports OpenCV ver.3.4.0

-Note: now there is a conflict with came at video tab and intel tab.
+Note: now there is a conflict with came at video tab and smart tab.
 Choose only one way to get video stream from cams

 `mvn install:install-file -Dfile=<path-to-installed-opencv-340>\build\java\opencv-340.jar -DgroupId=org.opencv -DartifactId=opencv.win10_64 -Dversion=3.4.0 -Dpackaging=jar`